PazerOP/tf2_bot_detector/README.md

 You can turn off chat warnings by unchecking the checkbox labeled "Enable Chat Warnings."
 By default if there are multiple tool users in the same server a "Bot Leader" is chosen and only their tool will send messages.
 There is no other way to customize chat messages outside of editing the code yourself.

 ### I downloaded the tool but I don't see an executable.
-What did I do wrong?
+What went wrong?

 You likely downloaded the source code instead of the actual tool.
 Make sure you are downloading one of the .ZIPs that is not labeled "Source Code."
 There are two of them, one labeled with an x86 and one with an x64.
 If you don't know which one you want, you almost certainly want the one with the x64.
 For further instructions go [here][wiki-installation-link].

+### This doesn't detect anything!

+Right now the base player list and rule set is very very limited due to an abundance of caution.
+There are third party community lists and rules that are run by people who are not Pazer.
+While the general community trusts them, it is important to remember that these are not official resources and not under direct control of this project.
+For more information on installing community lists go [here][wiki-customization-link].

 ### Help!
 The tool wont open!